MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting-take-action.md

 ## Take various actions on devices

-You can take the following actions on devices identified by the `DeviceId` column in you query results:
+You can take the following actions on devices identified by the `DeviceId` column in your query results:

 - Isolate affected devices to contain an infection or prevent attacks from moving laterally
 - Collect investigation package to obtain more forensic information